harrisj1j/Jamar-Harris-Portfolio/README.md

 ## Education:

-AUGUST 2019 – PRESENT
+AUGUST 2019 – May 2023

 BACHELOR OF SCIENCE IN SOFTWARE ENGINEERING, KENNESAW STATE UNIVERSITY

-•	Expected to graduate in May 2023.
+•	Graduated May 23'

-•	Current GPA: 3.63
+•	Current GPA: 3.5

+January 2024 – May 2024

+MASTER'S OF SCIENCE IN CYBERSECURITY, GEORGIA INSTITUTE OF TECHNOLOGY

+MAY 2024 – DEC 2025

+MASTER'S OF SCIENCE IN CYBERSECURITY, GEORGIA INSTITUTE OF TECHNOLOGY

+•	Estimated Graduation December 24'

 ## SKILLS💻: